Over 100 bodies lying under rubble in Singati Bazaar

 - Continuous landslides hit rescue works

 -, Charikot (Dolakha)

-May 17, 2015-Many bodies of those buried in the rubble at Singati Bazaar in Dolakha, following the April 25 devastating earthquake and May 12 aftershock are yet to be retrieved.
+Many bodies of those buried in the rubble at Singati Bazaar in Dolakha, following the April 25 devastating earthquake and May 12 aftershock are yet to be retrieved.
 Locals said over 100 bodies were lying under the debris of fallen houses at Singati.
 Landslides continue to hit the area after the quake, making the excavation of dead bodies difficult.

 Rescue and relief efforts at Singati have been tough as it is witnessing continuous mudslides after the earthquake, said Nepal Army's Major Rajan Dahal of Charikot-based Barda Bahadur Battalion.
 So far only 33 bodies have been retrieved under from the rubble.